rburmorrison/go-argue/README.md

 }
 ```

-Notes:

-- Currently, only int, float64, string, and boolean values are accepted by argue
-- Currently, values passed to strings can not contain spaces, or they will be treated as separate items

-For more information such as adding descriptions to your argument, check out the `godoc` documentation.

 ## Bugs

 If you come across any bugs while using argue, please submit an issue to this repo.

 ## Roadmap

-- [x] Add support for flag arguments
-- [x] Add support for positional arguments
-- [x] Add support for using quotes when supplying a string value
-- [ ] Make the propose function optionally return an error instead of always ending the program upon failing
 - [ ] Add the ability to construct an argument from a struct
-- [ ] Add support for more varibles types (`float32`, `uint`, `int64`)